florentw/gdrive-duplicate-scanner/README.md

 - Persists between runs in `drive_metadata_cache.json`
 - Is automatically invalidated when Google credentials change
 - Can be manually refreshed using the `--refresh-cache` argument
-- Is saved every 5 minutes when modified
+- Is saved every 1 minute when modified
 - Uses atomic writes to prevent corruption

 ### Delete Behavior